U. S. Census for Bosque County

 1950 not available until April 2, 2022 because of a statutory 72-year restriction on access due to privacy concerns

 Bosque County was created in 1854 from McLennan County which was created in 1850 from Milam County.
 For the 1850 census, any persons living within the current boundaries of Bosque County would be shown in Milam County.
+Click here to see a map of the 1850 census county boundaries (shown in green) in the vicinity of what is now Bosque County.

 Using the Indexes and Full Census